Transaction Type Identification

 Proprietary Transaction Codes

-Banks often create their own Proprietary Bank Transaction Codes, which are unique to each bank and used to supplement standardized ISO codes.
-These codes are included in MT940 and CAMT statement files.
-When Continia Banking is installed, the system downloads these proprietary codes along with the standard transaction data.
-During import, if a statement file includes a Proprietary Bank Transaction Code, the system stores the code within the bank account reconciliation line.
-Additionally, the code's description is visible on the review page and in the match details for easier reference.
+When Continia Banking is installed, the system automatically downloads proprietary bank transaction codes along with standard transaction data.
+During import, if a statement file contains a proprietary code, the system stores it within the bank account reconciliation line.
+The code’s description is also displayed on the review page and in match details for easy reference.

 Tip